greymistcube/racing_game_ai/README.md

 pip install numpy
 pip install pygame
 ```
-Versions `1.16.2` and `1.9.4` were used respectively during its devlopment.
+Versions `1.16.2` and `1.9.4` were used respectively during the devlopment
+of the game.

 ## Usage